Harshit10bisht/node-patient-management-system/README.md

 ### 7. **Scalability and Extensibility**
    - The project follows a **modular architecture**, making it easy to extend and add new features.
-   - Each component (controllers, services, repositories, and middleware) is separated to ensure high maintainability.
+   - Each component (routes, controllers, services, and middleware) is separated to ensure high maintainability.
    - The code is written with scalability in mind, allowing easy integration of additional features, such as billing systems or reporting modules.